Tony Curtis Says Thank You, Jack Lemmon Gets a Pie in the Face, & Tony and Natalie Wood Almost Light Each Other On Fire! It's The Great Race.

-This was just the beginning of the interesting relationship Tony and Natalie would have on the film…but more on that drama later!
+This was just the beginning of the interesting relationship Tony and Natalie would have on the film.

 By 1964, Blake Edwards had Operation Petticoat (1959), Breakfast At Tiffany’s (1961), Days of Wine and Roses (1962), and The Pink Panther (1963) under his belt.
 Edwards was at the top of his game, and the budget Jack Warner approved for The Great Race, a whopping $6 million, was evidence of Edwards’ prestigious reputation as a creative director who produced lucrative films.

-Edwards pulled out all the stops for his comedy to end all comedies.
-The Great Race was his homage to the great comedians and slapstick style that Edwards so loved, and no cost was spared.
+Blake Edwards pulled out all the stops for his comedy to end all comedies.
+The Great Race was his homage to the great comedians and slapstick style he so loved, and no cost was spared.

 In addition to location filming in Europe, Edwards went all out with the cars Leslie and Professor Fate drive in the race.
 The Leslie Special was designed to look like a Thomas Flyer, the car that won the actual 1908 race from New York to Paris, which had inspired the film.
 Four Leslie Specials were built to ensure that Edwards would have a car for whatever stunt or shot he desired.

 Professor Fate’s Hannibal Twin-8 was built with a Corvair six-cylinder engine, a prop cannon, and smoke generator.
-This was one extravagant car, coming it at a cost of $150,000.
-Edwards would have five (some sources say six) copies of the vehicle made.
+This was one extravagant car, coming in at a cost of $150,000.
+Edwards had five (some sources say six) copies of the vehicle made.